kuma35/thinking-forth-jp/sphinx/chapter2.rst

 the language—without some degree of planning.
 Exactly what degree is appropriate?

-More than one Forth programmer has expressed high regard for Dave Johnson’s meticulous approach to planning.
+More than one Forth programmer has expressed high regard for **Dave Johnson** 's meticulous approach to planning.
 Johnson is supervisor at Moore Products Co. in Springhouse, Pennsylvania.
 The firm specializes in industrial instrumentation and process control applications.
 Dave has been using Forth since 1978.
 He describes his approach:
     Compared with many others that use Forth, I suppose we take a more formal approach.
 I learned this the hard way, though.
 My lack of discipline in the early years has come back to haunt me.

     We use two tools to come up with new products: a functional specification and a design specification.
 Our department of Sales & Applications comes up with the functional specification, through customer contact.

-Once we’ve agreed on what we’re going to do, the functional specification is turned over to our department.
+    Once we've agreed on what we're going to do, the functional specification is turned over to our department.
 At that point we work through a design, and come up with the design specification.

     Up to this point our approach is no different from programming in any language.
 But with Forth, we go about designing somewhat differently.
-With Forth you don’t have to work 95% through your design before you can start coding, but rather 60% before you can get into the iterative process.
+With Forth you don't have to work 95% through your design before you can start coding, but rather 60% before you can get into the iterative process.

     A typical project would be to add a functional enhancement to one of our products.
 For example, we have an intelligent terminal with disk drives, and we need certain protocols for communicating with another device.
 The project to design the protocols, come up with displays, provide the operator interfaces, etc. may take several months.
-The functional specification takes a month; the design specification takes a month;
-coding takes three months; integration and testing take another month.
+The functional specification takes a month; the design specification takes a month; coding takes three months; integration and testing take another month.

     This is the typical cycle.
 One project took almost two years, but six or seven months is reasonable.

-When we started with Forth five years ago, it wasn’t like that.
+    When we started with Forth five years ago, it wasn't like that.
 When I received a functional specification, I just started coding.
 I used a cross between top-down and bottom-up, generally defining a structure, and as I needed it, some of the lower level, and then returning with more structure.

     The reason for that approach was the tremendous pressure to show something to management.
 We wound up never writing down what we were doing.
 Three years later we would go back and try to modify the code, without any documentation.
 Forth became a disadvantage because it allowed us to go in too early.
 It was fun to make the lights flash and disk drives hum.
-But we didn’t go through the nitty-gritty design work.
-As I said, our “free spirits” have come back to haunt us.
+But we didn't go through the nitty-gritty design work.
+As I said, our "free spirits" have come back to haunt us.

-Now for the new programmers, we have an established requirement: a thorough design spec that defines in detail all the high-level Forth words—the tasks that your project is going to do.
+    Now for the new programmers, we have an established requirement: a thorough design spec that defines in detail all the high-level Forth words---the tasks that your project is going to do.
 No more reading a few pages of the functional specification, answering that, reading a few more, answering that, etc.

     No living programmer likes to document.
-By ensuring the design ahead of time, we’re able to look back several years later and remember what we did.
+By ensuring the design ahead of time, we're able to look back several years later and remember what we did.

     I should mention that during the design phase there is some amount of coding done to test out certain ideas.
 But this code may not be part of the finished product.
 The idea is to map out your design.

 Johnson advises us to complete the design specification before starting to code, with the exception of needed preliminary tests.
 The next interview backs up this point, and adds some additional reasons.

-John Teleska has been an independent software consultant since 1976, specializing in custom applications for academic research environments.
-He enjoys providing research tools “right at the edge of what technology is able to do.”
+**John Teleska** has been an independent software consultant since 1976, specializing in custom applications for academic research environments.
+He enjoys providing research tools "right at the edge of what technology is able to do."
 Teleska works in Rochester, New York:
     I see the software development process as having two phases.
 The first is making sure I understand what the problem is.
 The second is implementation, including debugging, verification, etc.

     My goal in Phase One is an operational specification.
 I start with a problem description, and as I proceed it becomes the operational specification.
 My understanding of the problem metamorphoses into a solution.
 The better the understanding, the more complete the solution.
-I look for closure; a sense of having no more questions that aren’t answered in print.
+I look for closure; a sense of having no more questions that aren't answered in print.

-I’ve found that on each project I’ve been putting more time into Phase One, much to the initial dismay of many of my clients.
-The limiting factor is how much I can convince the client it’s necessary to spend that time up front.
-Customers generally don’t know the specifications for the job they want done.
-And they don’t have the capital—or don’t feel they do—to spend on good specs.
+    I've found that on each project I've been putting more time into Phase One, much to the initial dismay of many of my clients.
+The limiting factor is how
+    much I can convince the client it's necessary to spend that time up front.
+Customers generally don't know the specifications for the job they want done.
+And they don't have the capital---or don't feel they do---to spend on good specs.
 Part of my job is to convince them it will end up costing more time and money not to.

     Some of Phase One is spent on feasibility studies.
 Writing the spec unearths uncertainties.
 I try to be as uncertain about uncertainties as possible.
 For instance, they may want to collect 200,000 samples a second to a certain accuracy.
-I first need to find out if it’s even possible with the equipment they’ve got.
-In this case I’ve got to test its feasibility by writing a patch of code.
+I first need to find out if it's even possible with the equipment they've got.
+In this case I've got to test its feasibility by writing a patch of code.

     Another reason for the spec is to cover myself.
-In case the application performs to the spec but doesn’t fully satisfy the customer, it’s the customer’s responsibility.
-If the customer wants more, we’ll have to renegotiate.
-But I see it as the designer’s responsibility to do whatever is necessary to generate an operational specification that will do the job to the customer’s satisfaction.
+In case the application performs to the spec but doesn't fully satisfy the customer, it's the customer's responsibility.
+If the customer wants more, we'll have to renegotiate.
+But I see it as the designer's responsibility to do whatever is necessary to generate an operational specification that will do the job to the customer's satisfaction.

     I think there are consultants who bow to client pressure and limit the time they spend on specs, for fear of losing the job.
 But in these situations nobody ends up happy.

 We’ll return to the Teleska interview momentarily.

 The Limitations of Planning
 ===========================